Blog header with image of cannabis plant

 Count Those Kicks!

-Learn about kick counting, which is a powerful and effective tool to monitor fetal well-being and reduce the risk of stillbirth if used regularly.
+Learn all about kick counting, which is a powerful and effective tool to monitor fetal well-being and reduce the risk of stillbirth if used regularly.
 It’s also a great way to slow down and connect with your baby each day.

 Nuanced Over Dualistic Thinking for Birth and Beyond